-K.Canopy/Moorage Covers.
-Are permitted as defined and regulated under the Town's Shoreline Master Program (SMP).
+K. Canopy/Moorage Covers.
+Canopy/Moorage covers are permitted as defined and regulated under the town's Shoreline Master Program (SMP).
 Boat Houses.
 One covered structure located over the water and upon or as part of any pier is permitted for each lakefront building site.
 The sides of the structure shall not be enclosed except that one storage locker may be constructed on the shoreward end which shall not exceed six feet in width and three feet in depth.